writethedocs/www/docs/conf/na/2015/news/more-conference-details.md

 Monday and Tuesday - Conference
 -------------------------------

-We've released the breakdown of [our daily schedule][schedule], and we'll release the full talk schedule soon.
+We've released the breakdown of [our daily schedule][schedule], and will release the full talk schedule soon.
 The doors open at 8am on both days, so that you can get there early, get yourself settled, and grab some breakfast.
 Our keynote presentations begin at 9:15am.
 Talks run all day, until shortly after 5pm.
 There will be plenty of breaks between talks, and breaks for snacks and lunch.